benwynne/ARMCM4-STM32F407-STF4BB-FATFS/readme.txt

 ** The Demo **

-The MicroSD port on the Embest board is used for FATfs actions though SDIO
+The MicroSD port on the Embest board is used for FATfs actions though SDIO.
-    If a card is inserted the lights chase counter-clockwise If a card is not inserted the lights chase clockwise

-    The Embest BB board does not have the ability to detect when a card is inserted so the SD card must be present when the board is reset.
+The Embest BB board does not have the ability to detect when a card is inserted

-The USB-FS port is used as USB-CDC and a command shell is ready to accepts commands there.
-    tree
-        Display file tree
+    so the mount and unmount commands need to be called before doing anything.

+    mount
+        Mount the SD card, must be called before anything else.
+        The blue LED will illuminate when a SD card is mounted. unmount
+        Unmount the SD card
+    mkfs [partition]
+        Format the [partition], starts at 0
+    getlabel
+        Get the label of the default partition. setlabel [label]
+        Set the label of the default partition. tree
+        Print the file structure
     free
-        Display amount of free space in B, KB and MB hello
-        Creates hello.txt with 'Hello World' on the base level of the MicroSD Card. mkdir [dir]
-        Makes directory dir on the base level of the MicroSD Card. cat [file]
-        Echos a file from the MicroSD card to the console
+        Print free space on the drive.
+    mkdir [dir]
+        Make a directory [dir] on the drive. hello
+        Create hello.txt and put "Hello World" in it. cat [file]
+        Echo  [file] to the terminal.

+    A shell is attached to both:
+        USART1: PA9(TX) & PA10(RX)
+        USART2: PD5(TX) & PD6(RX)
 ** Build Procedure **

 The demo has been tested by using the free GCC-based toolchain included with